Yeh Hai Mumbai Meri Jaan (TV series)

-Yeh Hai Mumbai Meri Jaan is a Hindi-language comedy series that aired on Zee TV every Wednesday 7:30pm.The concept of this comedy draws greatly from the city of Mumbai - the melting pot of rural simplicity and urban complexity.
+Yeh Hai Mumbai Meri Jaan is a Hindi-language comedy series that aired on Zee TV.
+The concept of this comedy draws greatly from the city of Mumbai - the melting pot of rural simplicity and urban complexity.

 Overview

 The story revolves around a simple man, Hariprasad, who comes to Mumbai from a village in Jaunpur to fulfill his dream of becoming a glamour photographer.
 He has worked very hard to shed his small-town image, anglicised his name from Hariprasad to Harry and hates talking about his past.
 He tries to act as if he is from a foreign country.
 The story takes a twist when Hariprasad learns that his cousin, Balkrishna (Balu) is also coming to Mumbai to become a movie star.
 Sadly, Balu also gets a job where Harry works.
 Seeing Harry pretend to be a city slicker, Balu tries to expose the truth about his rural origins whenever they are together.